 The team completed a successful Series A in October 2018, with a raise of $5M from 10 total investors.

-Subscription Tracker (premium).
-Track and manage those sneaky recurring subscriptions from one easy-to-use interface.
+- Subscription Tracker (premium).
+Track, manage or cancel unwanted subscriptions from one easy-to-use interface.

 How Does Truebill Work?